Nigeria: Govt Blames Shipping Companies, Agitation in Cameroon for Illegal Arms Imports

-The federal government tuesday blamed the agitation in the Southern part of Cameroon for the increase in the import of illegal arms into the country.
+The federal government thursday blamed the agitation in Southern part of Cameroon for the upsurge in the importation of illegal arms into Nigeria.

 The government also accused shipping firms particularly foreign lines operating in the country of aiding and abetting illegal arms importation.

-Disclosing this at a stakeholders' meeting in Lagos, the Comptroller General of the Nigeria Customs Service (NCS), Col. Handed Ali, (rtd) said the illegal importation of arms and ammunition was the biggest concern facing the customs.
+Disclosing this at a stakeholders meeting at the Headquarters of the Nigerian Shippers' Council, NSC, in Lagos, Comptroller General of the Nigeria Customs Service, NCS, Col. Handed Ali, (Rtd.) said that the illegal importation of arms and ammunition was the biggest concern facing the Customs Service.

-The customs boss explained that if shipping firms collaborate with the NCS to block the loopholes that importers were exploiting the situation will be reduced to the barest minimum.
+The customs boss explained that if shipping firms collaborate with the NCS to block the loopholes that importers were exploiting, the situation would be reduced to the barest minimum.

-He warned that any vessel caught in the transportation of prohibited and banned cargoes would be arrested and detained, adding that the security of the country cannot be compromised.
+He warned that any vessel caught in the transportation of prohibited and banned cargoes will be arrested and detained, and warned that the security of the country cannot be compromised.

-The retired army officer also told shipping companies that change in ship manifest midway into a voyage would henceforth be unacceptable, noting that that was what the arms importers used in bringing his illicit cargoes to Nigeria.
+The retired army officer also told shipping companies that change in ship manifest midway into a voyage will henceforth be unacceptable noting that, that was what the arms importers used bringing his illicit cargoes to Nigeria.

 He also said the all containerised cargoes must be palletised except for bulk cargoes.

-Explaining further, Ali said in the light of implementing the Executive Order which was signed by the Vice President, Ptof.
-Yemi Osinbajo as Acting President, the customs needd the cooperation of every stakeholders so as to make the implementation of the Order successful.
+Explaining further, Ali said that in the light of implementing the Executive Order which was signed by the Vice President Mr. Yemi Osinbojo as Acting President, the customs need the cooperation of every stakeholders so as to make the implementation of the Order successful.

-Earlier in his opening remarks, the Executive Secretary of the Nigerian Shippers Council (NSC), Hassan Bello, called on stakeholders to join hands with the customs to make the port a better place to do business and facilitate trade.
+Earlier in his opening remarks, the Executive Secretary of the Nigerian Shippers Council (NSC) Hassan Bello called on stakeholders to join hands with the Customs Service to make the port a better place to do business and facilitate trade.

 He said the execution of trade policies alone without the cooperation of stakeholders could make the Executive Order unimplementable.